bmp-dot/QuickStartCalmDSL/README.md

 ## Review python based blueprint and make a modification

--   Change to the "HelloBlueprint" directory and do an "ls"
+-   Change to the "HelloBlueprint" directory and run ```ls```

     -   This directory and it's contents were automatically created during the blueprint launch.
-As part of the DevWorkstation blueprint launch we ran ```calm init bp``` which creates a sample blueprint configured with the connected Calm instance.
+As part of the DevWorkstation blueprint launch we ran ```calm init bp``` which creates a sample blueprint configured with the connected Calm instance

--   You will see "blueprint.py" which is a python version of a blueprint
+-   There is a file called "blueprint.py" which is a python version of a blueprint

--   You will also see a "scripts" directory.
-This is where all bash/powershell/python scripts are stored that are used within the blueprint
+-   There is a "scripts" directory.
+This is where the bash/powershell/python scripts are stored that are referenced within the blueprint

 ![A screenshot of a cell phone Description automatically generated](media/image7.png){width="6.111805555555556in"